xenova/chat-downloader/README.rst

-For a description of these options, as well as advanced command line use-cases and examples, consult the :ref:`Command Line Usage` page.
+For a description of these options, as well as advanced command line use-cases and examples, consult the `Command Line Usage <https://chat-downloader.readthedocs.io/en/docs/cli.html#command-line-usage>`_ page.

 Python